Among Us: Early development

 The game was released in June 2018 to Android and iOS under the AppID "spacemafia".
 Shortly after release, Among Us had an average player count of 30 to 50 concurrent players.
 Bromander blamed the game's poor release on Innersloth being "really bad at marketing".
 The team nearly abandoned the project multiple times but continued work on it due to a "small but vocal player base", adding in online multiplayer, new tasks, and customization options.
 The game was released on Steam on November 16, 2018.
 Cross-platform play was supported upon release of the Steam version.
 Originally, the game had no audio to avoid revealing hidden information in a local setting, (Note: For example, the sound of an Impostor killing a Crewmate could reveal to other Crewmates who the Impostor was.) and Willard mixed sounds from numerous sound packs to compose the SFX during the game's Steam release.

 On August 8, 2019, Innersloth released a second map, MIRA HQ, a "tightly packed headquarters roughly the size of The Skeld".
 A third map, Polus, was added on November 12, 2019, and is set in a research station.
 The fourth map, the Airship, was released on March 31, 2021, and is based on a location in the Henry Stickmin universe.
 MIRA HQ and Polus originally cost players via in-app purchase.
 Their prices were reduced to on January 6, 2020, then made free on June 11, 2020.
 While the map packs are still available for purchase on all platforms, they now only provide the player the skins that were bundled with the maps.
-According to programmer Forest Willard, the team "stuck with [the game] a lot longer than we probably should have from a pure business standpoint", putting out regular updates to the game as often as once per week.
+According to Willard, the team "stuck with [the game] a lot longer than we probably should have from a pure business standpoint", putting out regular updates to the game as often as once per week.
 This led to a steady increase in players, causing the game's player base to snowball.
 Bromander attributed this to the studio having enough savings to keep working on the game even while it was not selling particularly well.